 The Music Box Village in the Bywater neighborhood of New Orleans is a place that only the artists of New Orleans could build.
 The village is actually one huge musical instrument mecca, as each house can be played to make melodies and percussive sounds.

 This sculptural art installation also hosts world-class concerts and wedding ceremonies, in addition to being a great place to enjoy hands-on activities.
 You can even bring your leashed dog along to enjoy the tunes you create.
+This classic establishment is 100% NOLA and has been open since 2015.
+Stop by this spot to unleash your inner musician.

 Audubon Aquarium of the Americas